Culture of Telangana: Dance

-Perini Sivatandavam or Perini Thandavam is an ancient dance from Telangana which has been revived in recent times.
+Perini Sivatandavam or PeriniN Thandavam is an ancient danceO from Telangana which has been revived in recent times.

 The Perini Thandavam is a dance form usually performed by males.
 It is called 'Dance of Warriors'.
 Warriors before leaving to the battlefield enact this dance before the idol of Lord Shiva.
 The dance form, Perini, reached its pinnacle during the rule of the 'Kakatiyas' who established their dynasty at Warangal and ruled for almost two centuries.
 It is believed that this dance form invokes 'Prerana' (inspiration) and is dedicated to supreme dancer, Lord Shiva.